aafandi/Stationary-Descendents/README.md

 The classes and functions are written in Sage/Python, so the user will need an installation of Sage in order to run the code locally.
-Once this is done, one can either copy and paste the code in the .txt file to work with the code, or run the accompanying Jupyter Notebook (I'd reccomend the latter choice, since it will also provivde the mathematical explanation/motivation of the code).
+Once this is done, one can either copy and paste the code in the .txt file to work with the code, or run the accompanying Jupyter Notebook (I'd reccomend the latter choice, since it will also provide the mathematical explanation/motivation of the code).